RogueMew/Walt-Disney-Wait-Time-Desktop-App/Readme.md

-Certainly!
-Here's an updated version of the README file with the main script named "app.py":

----

 # Park App Tracker

 Park App Tracker is a Python application designed to provide users with real-time information about attractions in various theme parks.
 The application allows users to track wait times, view attraction details, and navigate through different park and attraction types.